News

 Project on Expansion of Data for Language Comparison and Investigation of Cross-Linguistic Colexifications.

 Project on Cross-Linguistic Strategies of Denotation funded by International Max Planck Research School (IMPRS).
-The title of my dissertation is “Language variation in word meanings: Cross-linguistic patterns and causes of colexifications.”
-My supervisors are Johann-Mattis List and Stephen C. Levinson.

 Project on Focus Alternatives in the Human Mind - Retrieval, Representation and Recall (FAHMRRR) led by Katharina Spalek, funded by European Research Council (ERC).